OpenNMT/CTranslate2/docs/environment_variables.md

 Enable the MPS GPU TopK path (default).
 Set to `0` to use the fallback path for debugging or performance comparisons.

+## `CT2_MPS_CACHE_INT8_FP16`

+Expand INT8 Dense weights to FP16 once on first use so that warm MPS inference can use the optimized FP16 matrix kernels without dynamically quantizing every activation.
+This optimization is enabled by default for `int8` and `int8_float16` models.
+Set it to `0` to keep weights compressed in device memory and use the lower-memory weight-only INT8 path instead.

+The cache does not change the on-disk model size, but its resident memory usage is similar to an FP16 model after all Dense layers have run.

 ## `CT2_FORCE_CPU_ISA`

 Force CTranslate2 to select a specific instruction set architecture (ISA).
 Possible values are: